claudiodekker/inertia-laravel-testing/README.md

 ```

 Apart from asserting that the component matches what you expect, this assertion will also automatically attempt to
-locate the page component on the filesystem, and fails the assertion when it cannot be located.
+locate the component's file on the filesystem, and will fail when it cannot be found.

-As of default, the assertion will try to find the page component file relative to the `resources/js/Pages` folder,
+By default, lookup occurs relative to the `resources/js/Pages` folder, and will only accept matching files that have a `.vue` or `.svelte` extensions.
-and will only accept matching files that have a `.vue` or `.svelte` extensions.
+All of these settings are configurable using our [configuration file](#publishing-the-configuration-file).
 **If you are missing any logical default extensions such as those for React, please let us know which ones should be supported by opening an issue!**

 To disable this filesystem lookup on a per-assertion basis, you may pass `false` as the second argument: